 - Trading and Principal Investments.
 The Company engages in floor-based and electronic market making as a Designated Market Maker ("DMM") on U.S. equities exchanges.
-These products consist of equity securities, including exchange traded funds (ETF's) and options, as well as the hedging of these products with fixed income products and derivatives. - Commissions and Clearance.
+These products consist of equity securities and options, as well as the hedging of these products with derivatives. - Commissions and Clearance.
 The Company facilitates and finances transactions with a diverse group of corporations, financial institutions, government, hedge funds and individuals.
 It executes and clears customer transactions on major stock, options and futures exchanges worldwide.